rtjsh/11-JS-Projects/README.md

 100%: Refers to the far-right edge of the element (the full width of the container).
 - 20px: Moves the background 20px to the left from the far-right edge.

+Project 9

+JS

+(/^[A-Za-z]*\s{1}[A-Za-a]*&/)

+Meaning of Corrected Regex:

+Matches a string that:
+/^ -> Matches the start of the string.
+Starts with zero or more alphabetic characters ([A-Za-z]*).
+Has exactly one space (\s{1}).
+Follows with zero or more alphabetic characters ([A-Za-z]*).
+$ -> Matches the end of the string.
+Examples of Matched Strings:
+"Hello World"
+"A B"
+"Name "
+Examples of Non-Matched Strings:
+"Hello" (no space)
+"Hello World" (more than one space)
+"Hello123 World" (contains non-alphabetic characters) Let me know if you have specific input you'd like to test against this regex! 😊

+Use single quote inside double quote.

 Nice keep going!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!